SanderVocke/shoopdaloop-website/README.md

 The website code is public, because why not?

-The basic idea it Github Pages' own Slate theme, with some minor modifications to the template and styling.
+The basic idea is to use Github Pages' own Slate theme, with some minor modifications to the template and styling.